grodarte/phase-1-project/README.md

 ### Filter Characters By Episode

 The filter feature is designed to allow the user to filter the displayed characters by episode.
 The filter feature contains a dropdown which includes all exisiting episodes.
-When an episode is selected by the user, the corresponding "cast" of that episode is displayed on the page.
+When an episode is selected by the user, a GET request is initiated and the corresponding "cast" of that episode is displayed on the page.

+### License

+The API is open source and uses a BSD license.